 The US delivery service UPS will expand its fleet of vans by 10,000 electric delivery vehicles.

 This was announced by the world logistics market leader at the end of January.
 The first of the new electric commercial vehicles could therefore enter service as early as this year.
 They are only to roll over the streets in Europe and North America first.
-UPS does cooperate with the German Streetscooter, but on a British start-up.
+UPS does not cooperate with the German Streetscooter, but on a British start-up.

 UPS cooperates with Arrival & becomes shareholder